 —The Word, Vol. 1.
 The Appearance and Work of God.
 The Age of Kingdom Is the Age of Word

 During this incarnation of God on earth, when He personally does His work among man, all the work He does is done to defeat Satan, and He will defeat Satan through the conquest of man and by making you complete.
 When you bear resounding testimony, this, too, will be a mark of Satan’s defeat.
 Man is first conquered and ultimately completely made perfect in order to defeat Satan.
 In essence, however, along with the defeat of Satan, this is also the salvation of all mankind from this empty sea of affliction.
-Regardless of whether work is carried out throughout the entire universe or in China, it is all in order to defeat Satan and bring salvation to the whole of mankind, so that man may enter the place of rest.
+Regardless of whether work is carried out in the entire universe or in China, it is all in order to defeat Satan and bring salvation to the whole of mankind, so that man may enter the place of rest.
 The incarnate God, this normal flesh, is precisely for the sake of defeating Satan.
 The work of God in flesh is used to bring salvation to all those beneath heaven who love God, it is for the sake of conquering all mankind, and, moreover, for the sake of defeating Satan.
 The core of all God’s management work is inseparable from the defeat of Satan to bring salvation to all mankind.

 —The Word, Vol. 1.
 The Appearance and Work of God.
 Restoring the Normal Life of Man and Taking Him to a Wonderful Destination

 The essence of man’s salvation is the war against Satan, and this war is primarily reflected in the salvation of man.
-The stage of the last days, in which man is to be conquered, is the last stage in the battle with Satan, and it is also the work of man’s complete salvation from the domain of Satan.
-The inner meaning of man’s conquest is the return of the embodiment of Satan—man who has been corrupted by Satan—to the Creator following his conquest, through which he will forsake Satan and completely return to God.
+The stage of the last days, in which man is to be conquered, is the last stage in the battle with Satan, and it is also the work of man’s complete salvation from the power of Satan.
+The inner meaning of man’s conquest is the return of the embodiment of Satan—man who has been corrupted by Satan—to the Creator following his conquest, through which he will rebel against Satan and completely return to God.
 In this way, man will have been completely saved.
 And so, the work of conquest is the last work in the battle against Satan and the final stage in God’s management for the sake of Satan’s defeat.
 Without this work, the full salvation of man would ultimately be impossible, the utter defeat of Satan would also be impossible, and mankind would never be able to enter the wonderful destination, or get free from Satan’s influence.
 Consequently, the work of salvation of man cannot be concluded before the battle with Satan is concluded, for the core of the work of God’s management is for the sake of mankind’s salvation.
 Earliest mankind was in the hands of God, but because of Satan’s temptation and corruption, man was bound up by Satan and fell into the hands of the evil one.
 Thus, Satan became the object to be defeated in the work of God’s management.
 Because Satan took possession of man, and because man is the capital which God uses to carry out all management, if man is to be saved, then he must be snatched back from the hands of Satan, which is to say that man must be taken back after having been held captive by Satan.
-Thus, Satan must be defeated through changes in man’s old disposition, changes which restore man’s original sense of reason.
+Thus, Satan must be defeated through changes in man’s old disposition and the restoration of man’s original reason.
 In this way, man, who has been taken captive, can be snatched back from the hands of Satan.
 If man is freed from the influence and bondage of Satan, then Satan will be shamed, man will ultimately be taken back, and Satan will be defeated.
 And because man has been freed from the dark influence of Satan, man will become the spoils of this entire battle, and Satan will become the object to be punished once the battle has finished, after which the entire work of mankind’s salvation will have been completed.

 —The Word, Vol. 1.
 The Appearance and Work of God.
 Restoring the Normal Life of Man and Taking Him to a Wonderful Destination